Strongly continuous and locally equi-continuous semigroups on locally convex spaces: Infinitesimal properties of semigroups

 \section{Infinitesimal properties of semigroups}

 We now start with studying the infinitesimal properties of a semigroup.
-Next to the local equi-continuity which we assumed for all results in previous section, we will now also assume strong continuity.
+Besides the local equi-continuity which we assumed for all results in previous section, we will now also assume strong continuity.

-We directly state the following weak analogue of Proposition \ref{proposition:equivalences_strong_continuity} for later reference.
+We directly state the following weaker form of Proposition \ref{proposition:equivalences_strong_continuity} for later reference.

 \begin{lemma} Let $\{T(t)\}_{t \geq 0}$ be a locally equi-continuous semigroup on a locally convex space $(X,\tau)$.
 Then the following are equivalent. \begin{enumerate}[(a)] \item $\{T(t)\}_{t \geq 0}$ is strongly continuous. \item There is a dense subset $D \subseteq X$ such that $\lim_{t \downarrow 0} T(t)x = x$ for all $x \in X$. \end{enumerate} \end{lemma}